Best Time to Visit Toronto in 2023

 3) The green begins in March

-March in Toronto is known for its unpredictable weather.
-However, it marks the beginning of spring as you start seeing patches of greenery around you again.
-You get to see an average of six hours of sunshine daily.
+March in Toronto is known for its unpredictable weather — it feel like winter one day and spring the next.
+However, you start seeing patches of greenery in March and an average of six hours of sunshine daily.

 Key events

-- Canada Blooms (March 10-20) - Toronto Flower Show and horticultural competition
+• Canada Blooms (March 10-20) - Toronto Flower Show and indoor horticultural competition

 4) Avoid the rain at April film screenings

 The weather in April is not too hot or cold, making it an ideal time to visit.
-You may experience frequent light showers at this time.
+Keep an umbrella handy.
+Frequent light rain showers are common at this time.

 Key events

-- Spring Pop-up by Toronto Art Crawl (April 16) - A free indoor art market
+• Spring Pop-up by Toronto Art Crawl (April 16) - An indoor art market

 5) The weather gets nice at last in May

-May month marks the beginning of the peak tourist season in Toronto.
+May marks the beginning of the peak tourist season in Toronto.
 The weather is at its best with loads of sunshine.
-There is a moderate chill in the air coupled with gentle breezes.
+There may be a moderate chill in the air, especially at night, along with gentle breezes.

 Key events